 Support for developing education at Masters, Doctoral and Post Doctoral levels is offered by the Foundation in conjunction with a variety of international academic institutions (see below) to students and scholars from the region (Lebanon, Cyprus, Syria and Egypt).
 The Foundation also offers a PhD scholarship to enable students from the region to undertake doctoral research in maritime archaeology at a university of their choice.
-The successful candidate must demonstrate a genuine interest in maritime archaeology and would be expected to develop the subject in their home country upon completion of their studies and on return to their count
+The successful candidate must demonstrate a genuine interest in maritime archaeology and would be expected to develop the subject in their home country upon completion of their studies.
+Terms and Conditions for HFF Scholarships can be found here.

 This scholarship is aimed at supporting nationals of Cyprus, Lebanon, Egypt and Syria (only) to apply for studentships at the University of Southampton, Centre for Maritime Archaeology, to undertake Masters or Doctoral studies.
 Studentships are offered annually and candidates are requested to submit applications to the University of Southampton (see below).

-Students will be registered at the University of Southampton and supervised by experts in the field of Maritime Archaeology.
+Students will be registered at the University of Southampton and supervised by experts in the field of maritime archaeology.
+Students can undertake the degree in situ or via the university’s distance learning scheme or a blend of both, dependent upon visa requirements